UBC-MDS/root_finding/README.md

 ## Building Documentation

-Our documentation is built using Quarto and quartodoc and automatically deployed to GitHub Pages.
+Our documentation is built using Quarto and quartodoc.

 ### Prerequisites